brendannee/lambda-image-generator/README.md

-# Automatic Trip Receipt
+# Lambda Image Generator

 This is a node.js function designed to be run on Amazon Lambda.
-It takes an Automatic trip object and returns a base64 image of a .png receipt.
+It takes an Automatic [trip object](https://developer.automatic.com/api-reference/#tripserializer) and returns a base64 image of a .png receipt.

 An example of the receipt: